Modos-Labs/Glider/README.md

 To flash the firmware:

 - Install dfu-util (for example, `apt install dfu-util`, or `brew install dfu-util`)
-- Holding the button closer to the SD card slot and plug in the USB cable
+- Holding the button closer to the USB port and plug in the USB cable
 - Run `sudo dfu-util -l`, it should detect 2 DFU devices
 - Run `sudo dfu-util -a 0 -i 0 -s 0x08000000:leave -D glider_ec_rtos.bin`
 - It should show `File downloaded successfully`